tarantool/doc/download/rocks.rst

                             </a>

-                    Expiration daemon module to turn Tarantool into a persistent memcache replacement with your own expiration strategy.
+                    Expiration daemon module to turn Tarantool into a persistent memcache replacement with your own expiration strategy

                 -   .. container:: b-rock-block-header